isomerpages/nparks-heritagetrees/_tree-profiles/African Butter Tree (HT 2003 97).md

 </tr>
 </tbody>
 </table>
 <p>The African Butter Tree of West Africa was introduced from Sierra Leone to the Singapore Botanic Gardens in 1897 for experimental purposes in the Economic Garden.
 This Tree is likely a remnant of the original introduction and has been at this location for more than a century.
-The fruit, which is 10 to 12 cm long and about 7cm in diameter, has a thick fleshy rind abounding in yellow greasy juice when the fruit is cut.
-The seeds are said to be edible before ripening but they become very bitter on maturing.
+The fruit, which is 10 to 12 cm long and about 7 cm in diameter, has a thick fleshy rind abounding in yellow greasy juice which the fruit exudes when it is cut.
+The seeds are said to be edible before ripening but they become very bitter tasting upon maturing.
 Dried seeds are a source of oil and are about 40% fat.</p>

-<p>This Heritage Tree had a girth of 3.2m when measured in Year 2003.</p>
+<p>This Heritage Tree had a girth of 3.2m when measured in 2003.</p>

 <p>For more information on this species, please refer to NParks' Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/4/5/4532">here</a>.</p>